How To Become A Truck Driver

 "There is more credit and satisfaction in being a first-rate truck driver than a tenth-rate executive."B. C. Forbes

-Employment for truck driving careers is expected to grow 5% over the next decade.
+Employment for truck driving careers is projected to grow 5% through 2028, according to the Bureau of Labor Statistics (bls.gov).
 While that may be the average for most careers, there is a high demand for truckers who can transport goods across the country.
 The average age for truckers actively working in the United States, at this very moment, is 49.
 This means that retirement is in their very near future, and the trucking industry is shaking in its boots because there aren’t enough newcomers to fill those trucks that are about to become vacant.
 According to the American Trucking Association, there is a significant deficit of 48,000 drivers in the US.
 This number will only increase, potentially reaching 175,000 by 2024 if there isn’t a surge of qualified drivers looking for employment.
 With the median pay for truckers coming in at over $41,000 a year, trucking is proving to be a very underrated and overlooked career choice.
 According to Indeed.com, student and beginner truckers will bring in between $30,000-$41,000.
-But, seasoned professionals who have been in the business for a while make an average salary of $63,140, according to the Bureau of Labor Statistics.
-Some drivers will make much more than that.
-Truckers are paid by how many miles they put in, along with some nice bonuses such as a percentage of the revenue from shipping.
+Seasoned professionals who have been in the business for a while make more.
+The top 10% earned an average pay of $66,840 in 2019, according to BLS.
+Some drivers will take home even more than that.
+The majority of truckers are paid by the mile, along with some nice bonuses such as a percentage of the revenue from shipping.
 Their pay will vary by employer, what they are transporting, and the amount of experience they have as drivers.
-In recent years, truck drivers have been seeing an 8-12% increase in starting pay while many other professions have remained stagnant.
 Many trucking companies need drivers so desperately that they are offering exceptional sign-on packages complete with higher salaries and better bonuses.

 With the newer federal regulations put in place for the safety of truck drivers, they are only allowed to drive a maximum of 60 hours in a week, or 70 hours in eight days.
 Between each shift, the driver must take off 10 hours for rest time, which has tremendously cut down on truck-related accidents due to exhausted drivers.
 Truckers are expected to take a minimum of 34 hours off before starting their next seven to eight day shift.